 Part of the reason?
 This right here.
 We are all inundated, every single day.
 Users upload over twenty-four hours of new YouTube content every second of every day.
 They have over one billion users.
 Facebook has over 1.7 billion registered users and over one billion of those people access the site on a daily basis.
 Therefore, Facebook considers them ‘regular users’.
 The average number of Facebook friends currently hovers at around 150 or so.
 Twitter’s users also number in the hundreds of millions.

 How does this apply to you, the indie author?
 Does social media writing matter?
-Stay tuned; I’ll cover it in part 2.
+Stay tuned; I’ll keep covering it.